K-Type-de/SubBitPacking/README.md

 ## Exceptions

 By default this library uses no exceptions.
-However, you can enable exceptions by setting the compile flag `KT_PACKEDARRAY_ENABLE_EXCEPTIONS`.
+However, you can enable exceptions by setting the compile flag `KT_ENABLE_EXCEPTIONS`.
 This activates array boundary checks but will also slow down array accesses.